Ysmiraak/ysmathemagick/README.md

 My math exercises in Clojure.

-## Table of contents ##
+## Namespaces

-`core`
+* `core`

     My lambda calculus study notes.

-`Y`
+* `Y`

     My notes on various fixpoint combinators.

-`statistics`
+* `statistics`

     Functions for statistical analysis.

-`hasse-diagram`
+* `hasse-diagram`

     Functions for drawing Hasse diagrams when a relation function and the vertices are given.

 ## License